TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Evaluation

-Figure~\ref{fig:exp:real_2} presents the error comparison on the NYC and CHI datasets.
-ATP and NGram perform better than in the synthetic dataset, especially when $\varepsilon$ is small.
-However, \ours still outperforms them as $\varepsilon$ increases.
+Figure~\ref{fig:exp:real_2} presents the error comparison on the TKY and CHI datasets.
+Compared to the synthetic dataset, NGram, L-SRR, and ATP achieve lower errors, particularly when $\varepsilon$ is small.
+However, as $\varepsilon$ increases, \ours still outperforms them.

-\textbf{Reasons for the results.} (i) ATP performs exceptionally well when $\varepsilon$ is small, particularly on the NYC dataset.
-This is because this dataset contains many ``condensed'' locations, i.e., no other locations near the trajectory.
-In such cases, if the bi-direction perturbation of ATP is accurate, the perturbed location is error-free. (ii) The $AE$ of ATP does not decrease significantly as $\varepsilon$ increases, which is consistent with their paper.
-NGram shows a similar trend, especially on the NYC dataset.
+\textbf{Reasons for the results.} (i) ATP performs exceptionally well when $\varepsilon$ is small, particularly on the TKY dataset.
+This is because this dataset contains many ``condensed'' locations, i.e. no other locations near the trajectory.
+In such cases, if the bi-direction perturbation of ATP is accurate, the perturbed location is error-free. (ii) The AE of ATP does not decrease significantly as $\varepsilon$ increases, which is consistent with their paper.
+NGram shows a similar trend, especially on the TKY dataset.
 This is due to the low performance of the Exponential mechanism for large location spaces, particularly when the locations are concentrated in a small area.
-In such cases, the score functions of the mechanism struggle to differentiate the perturbation quality among the locations. (iii) \ours exhibits larger $AE$ than ATP and NGram when $\varepsilon$ is small because it focuses on the rectangular area formed by the longitude and latitude, instead of a set of discrete locations.
-Therefore, the perturbed locations may be far from the city center when $\varepsilon$ is small.
+In such cases, the score function struggles to differentiate the scores among the locations.
+L-SRR exhibits a similar trend. (iii) \ours exhibits larger AE than them when $\varepsilon$ is small because it focuses on the rectangular area formed by the longitude and latitude, instead of a set of discrete locations in the cities (visualized in Figure~\ref{appendix:fig:location_spaces}).
+Therefore, the perturbed locations may be far from the city center (where benefits discrete mechanisms) when $\varepsilon$ is small.